TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-In this case, we get a single match - valid credentials for the `SABatchJobs` user: `SABatchJobs:SABatchJobs`.
+We get a single match - valid credentials for the `SABatchJobs` user: `SABatchJobs:SABatchJobs`.

 <br />